nidrissi/idrissi.eu/content/post/git-3-practice/index.md

 However, the remote(s) will not be set-up properly yet, so you will need to adjust that before being able to collaborate with other people and/or making backups of your repository.

 <AlertDiv color="yellow">
-<FontAwesomeIcon icon={faExclamationTriangle} />&nbsp;Initializing will fail if the directory you are in, or a parent directory, is already a Git repository.
+<FontAwesomeIcon icon={faExclamationTriangle} />&nbsp;Initializing will work incorrectly if the directory you are in, or a parent directory, is already a Git repository.
 In that case, <a href="https://github.com/git-guides/git-init#git-init-in-the-wrong-directory">take these steps to fix the issue</a>.
 </AlertDiv>

 ---